 I look forward to reading stories about his continued success.

 Josh Watson, lives in the United Kingdom.
-I first saw Josh through Instagram, as he was competing in powerlifting and through YouTube when he was featured on Fit Media Channel as he competed in a physique competition.
+I first saw Josh through Instagram, as he was competing in powerlifting and through YouTube.
+He was featured on Fit Media Channel as he competed in a physique competition.

 Josh was on reality TV as an actor in Big Brother UK.